-- Questions: (1) Describe Acer's culture and organizational structure.
-Can Acer's early culture and practices be sustained as the company grows? - (2) How responsive is Acer to local environments?
-How coordinated or integrated is it? - (3) Analyze the advantages and disadvantages of allowing Acer America to design and market the Aspire. - (4) If you were Stan Shih, would you give the Aspire project the green light?
+Questions: (1) Describe Acer's culture and organizational structure.
+Can Acer's early culture and practices be sustained as the company grows?

+(2) How responsive is Acer to local environments?
+How globally integrated is it?

+(3) If you were Stan Shih, would you give the Aspire project the green light?
 Is the organizational structure appropriate?

-6. The Organization of the Multinational Enterprise [Wednesday, April 1]
+6. The Organization of the Multinational Enterprise [Monday, April 5]